hartwigmedical/peach/README.md

 Column | Example Value | Description
 ---|---|---
-gene | DPYD | Gene for which this haplotype is called. haplotype | *1 | Called haplotype.
-If no haplotype could be called, has value "Unresolved Haplotype". zygosity | HOM | Whether haplotype call is homozygous (HOM) or heterozygous (HET).
-If no haplotype could be called, has value "N/A". function | No function | Functionality of this haplotype.
+gene | DPYD | Gene for which this haplotype is called. haplotype_zygosity | *1_HOM | Called haplotype including zygosity.
+If no haplotype could be called, has value "Unresolved Haplotype". function | No function | Functionality of this haplotype.
 Wild type has function "Normal Function".
 If no haplotype could be called, has value "Unknown Function". linked_drugs | 5-Fluoracil;Capecitabine | Drugs for which this haplotype is relevant, separated by ";". url_prescription_info | https://www.some_url.com/5-Fluoracil;https://www.some_other_url.com/Capecitabine | For each listed drug, a url with information on how to translate abnormal haplotype function into an appropriate treatment adjustment.
 Separated by ";". panel_version | DPYDpanel_v1.3 | Name and version of panel JSON.
-Both are taken from fields in the JSON. repo_version | 1.0 | Version of PEACH.
+Both are taken from fields in the JSON. repo_version | 1.0 | Version of PEACH. haplotype | *1 | Called haplotype.
+If no haplotype could be called, has value "Unresolved Haplotype". zygosity | HOM | Whether haplotype call is homozygous (HOM) or heterozygous (HET).
+If no haplotype could be called, has value "N/A".

 ### Calls TSV file
 Name: `[sample_t_id].peach.calls.tsv`